 Your client’s personal profile is where you can record details like their likes and dislikes and important information that relates to their own personal well-being.

 Record goals, risks and tasks

-The Care Plan hub contains six additional key areas of care:
+The digital care lan hub contains six additional key areas of care:

 Moving and Handling